jfrog/jfrog-azure-devops-extension/overview.md

 The **Artifactory Generic Upload** task supports uploading your generated build artifacts from the build agent's local file system to Artifactory.
 The task triggers the [JFrog CLI](https://www.jfrog.com/confluence/display/CLI/JFrog+CLI) to perform the upload.
 The artifacts are defined using [File Specs](https://www.jfrog.com/confluence/display/CLI/CLI+for+JFrog+Artifactory#CLIforJFrogArtifactory-UsingFileSpecs).
-The task can also be configured to capture build-info andstores the uploaded files as artifacts in the build-info.
+The task can also be configured to capture build-info and stores the uploaded files as artifacts in the build-info.
 The captured build-info can be later published to Artifactory using the **Artifactory Publish Build-Info** task.

 ![BuildInfo](images/marketplace/generic-upload.png)